cdapio/coopr/docs/docs/source/overview/features.rst

 • Works out of the box with in-memory zookeeper and embedded DB
 • Uses chef-solo as SCM engine, and hence not dependent on a Chef server
 • Push model for provisioning and installation, and therefore can provision clusters outside firewall
-• One-click import and export of Loom catalogs and associated entities
+• One-click import and export of Coopr catalogs and associated entities
 • Status updates during cluster creation in UI
 • User defined configuration for cluster creation
 • Centralized dashboard to view and manage multiple clusters